 This blog post was originally posted on April 22th, 2016 and was updated on November 9th, 2017

-Best place for traditional tapas in Malaga
+Mesón Mariano: Best traditional tapas bar in Malaga

-Best place for modern tapas in Malaga
+Uvedoble: Best modern tapas bar in Malaga

 Tapas bars with specialties that you can’t miss

-Best place to start a tapas crawl in Malaga
+Antigua Casa de Guardia: Best place to start a tapas crawl in Malaga

 Since 2005, Cyra has lived in the UK, Portugal and Spain working as a professional tour guide.
 But it was Seville’s charm that captured her heart, and she hasn’t looked back since moving to her favorite city for food, wine and quality of life.